js0823/DeliveryNotifier/README.md

 3. Close all Chrome browser.
 4a.
 For Windows, type "chrome --remote-debugging-port=9222".
 4b.
 For Mac OS, type "Google\ Chrome --remote-debugging-port=9222".

-Type "Python run.py" on your other terminal, or just run the binary if you have them.
+5. Type "Python run.py" on your other terminal, or just run the binary if you downloaded them from the release.